• Skip to primary navigation

 To Make the Sauteed Apples

 • Place the peeled, cubed apples into a large frying pan and place over medium heat.
-Add a few tbsp of water and cover with a lid.
+Add a few tablespoon of water and cover with a lid.
 Allow to simmer for 3-5 minutes or until the apples are starting to soften.

 • Add the remaining ingredients and stir well.
 Allow to cook for a further few minutes but do not allow the apples to lose their shape.